Types of pollen

 Hemlocks are medium-sized to large evergreen trees, ranging from 10–60 m (33–197 ft) tall, with a conical to irregular crown.
 The leading shoots generally droop.
 The bark is scaly and commonly deeply furrowed, with the colour ranging from grey to brown.
 The branches stem horizontally from the trunk and are usually arranged in flattened sprays that bend downward towards their tips.

-Hemlocks are common along the pacific coast of North America, and are suspected of causing hay fever when released in large amounts.
+Hemlocks are common along the pacific coast of North America and are suspected of causing hay fever when released in large amounts.
 The Tsuga species, or hemlocks, can cause allergic reactions.
 The Eastern hemlock, which is common from Western Ontario to Newfoundland, pollinates in May.
 The western hemlock, common along the Pacific coastline, flowers in April and May.
 The mountain hemlock, found in the most western parts of Canada flowers in April and May.

 Hickory (Carya sp.)